 Best for: Advanced analytics and predictive modeling

-SAS (Statistical Analysis System) is a powerful tool for advanced analytics, data management, and predictive modeling.
-It’s widely used in industries like healthcare, finance, and retail for its ability to handle large datasets and perform complex statistical analyses.
+SAS (Statistical Analysis System) is a robust software suite designed for advanced analytics, business intelligence, and data management.
+It’s widely used in industries like healthcare, finance, and retail for its predictive modeling and statistical analysis capabilities.

 Key Features: